zkf1997/DIMOS/README.md

 Please download the [pretrained models and test data](https://drive.google.com/drive/folders/1AvM4GvdkG1OkggaQnggNeGmt2xgipKRU?usp=sharing), extract and copy it to the project folder.

 ### Visualization
 * We use `trimesh` and `pyrender` for visualization.
 Some Visualization code may not directly run on headless servers, adaptations will be needed.
+* Please refer to [pyrender viewer](https://pyrender.readthedocs.io/en/latest/generated/pyrender.viewer.Viewer.html) for the usage of the interactive viewer.

 # Motion Generation Demos
 We provide three demos showcasing how to synthesize various human motions in general 3D scenes, and illustrate using an example scene included in the [download link](https://drive.google.com/drive/folders/1AvM4GvdkG1OkggaQnggNeGmt2xgipKRU?usp=sharing).